MikalMirkas/d2-writeups/_posts/2022-03-05-vow-of-the-disciple.md

 ## Mechanics
 ### Data
 **Glyph Totem / Board**
 : Split into three parts, one glyph on each.
-Default empty, gets filled up as objectives progress and adds glyphs to its nearest obelisk.
+Default empty, gets filled up as objectives progress.
+When an objective is cleared, it adds glyphs to its nearest obelisk and empties it of charge.
 In E1, the boards indicates objectives that need to be carried out.
 - Top: designates where a Disciple's Compass spawns
 - Mid: designates which crypt the Glyphkeepers are at
 - Bottom: designates which Glyphkeeper glyph needs to be relayed to the fireteam

 One is in front of each obelisk, for a total of three of them in the encounter.

 ### Interactables
 **Pyramid Fragment** (official name unknown)